anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 e.cap.014 GPU/NPU                         Yes/No Hardware coprocessor.
-These Capabilities generally require hardware-dependent drivers be injected into workloads e.cap.015 SmartNIC                        Yes/No Network Acceleration e.cap.016 FPGA/other Acceleration HW      Yes/No These Capabilities generally require hardware-dependent drivers be injected into workloads
+These Capabilities generally require hardware-dependent drivers be injected into workloads e.cap.015 SmartNIC                        Yes/No Network Acceleration e.cap.016 FPGA/other Acceleration HW      Yes/No These Capabilities generally require hardware-dependent drivers be injected into workloads e.cap.017 CPU allocation ratio            Yes/No N:1: Number of virtual cores per physical core; also known as CPU overbooking ratio e.cap.018 Huge pages                      Yes/No Indicates if the Cloud Infrastructure supports huge pages
 ========= =============================== ====== ================================================================================================================

 **Table 4-2:** Exposed Performance Optimisation Capabilities of Cloud Infrastructure